smithharryh/smithharryh.github.io/books/books.markdown

 - The Founders - Jimmy Soni
 - The Patient Equation - Glen Dr Vries
 - Co-intelligence - Ethan Mollick
+- The Hitchhiker’s Guide to the Galaxy - Douglas Adams

 ## 2023